 This middle part of the paper is where you have to:

-- Think about the logic and structure of this specific paper; - Plan the way the story will unfold; and then - Choose appropriate headings and subheadings which follow the logic and emphasise the key points.
+- Think about the logic and structure of the paper - Plan the paper out, i.e. the way the story will unfold - Choose appropriate headings and subheadings which follow the logic and emphasise the key points.